-If in connection with issuance as part of a distribution (for example, by an underwriter purchasing interests in the fund and reselling them through its distribution channels), transfers could result in disqualification of the fund's issuance being exempted from the otherwise applicable requirement to register issuances of securities with the SEC.
-Similarly, if the securities were issued abroad in reliance on the registration exemption under the SEC's Regulation S, transfers resulting in the interests coming to rest in the United States could result in disqualification from that exemption.
-In addition, the sponsor must ensure that transfers do not result in 2,000 or more investors holding interests in the fund in order to avoid a requirement to register the fund's securities under the U.S. Exchange Act of 1934 (the limit was fewer than 500 until it was raised to 2,000 under the Jumpstart Our Business Startups Act ("JOBS Act")).
-If the fund chooses to avoid registration and regulation as an investment company under the Investment Company Act by relying on the Section 3(c)1 exclusion described in question 1.3 above and having fewer than 100 U.S. beneficial owners, it must also ensure that transfers do not result in exceeding that limit.
-Otherwise, it would need to come within another investment company registration exemption available for funds, such as the exemption for funds whose investors are all "qualified purchasers" (generally, individuals owning \$5 million or more in investments, institutions owning and investing on a discretionary basis \$25 million or more in investments and directors, officers and certain other "knowledgeable employees" of the fund or its affiliates).
-Finally, depending on the precise circumstances of the fund, it may want to restrict transfers in order to ensure that it avoids treatment as a "publicly traded partnership", which could subject it to entity-level U.S. federal income taxation.
+If made in connection with an offering of interests as part of a distribution (for example, by an underwriter purchasing interests in the fund and reselling them through its distribution channels), transfers could result in disqualification of the fund's offering from relying on an exemption from the otherwise applicable requirement to register issuances of securities with the SEC.
+Similarly, if the interests were issued outside of the United States in reliance on the registration exemption under the SEC's Regulation S, transfers resulting in the interests coming to rest in the United States could result in disqualification from that exemption.
+In addition, the sponsor must ensure that transfers do not result in 2,000 or more investors holding interests in the fund in order to avoid a requirement to register the fund's interests under the Exchange Act (the limit was fewer than 500 until it was raised to 2,000 under the Jumpstart Our Business Startups Act ("JOBS Act")).
+If the fund chooses to avoid registration and regulation as an investment company under the Investment Company Act by relying on the Section 3(c)(1) exclusion described in question 1.3 above, it must also ensure that transfers do not result in the fund exceeding the 100 U.S. beneficial owners limitation of such exclusion.
+Otherwise, the fund would need to come within another investment company registration exemption available for funds, such as the exemption for funds whose investors are all "qualified purchasers" (generally, individuals owning \$5 million or more in investments, institutions owning and investing on a discretionary basis \$25 million or more in investments and directors, officers and certain other "knowledgeable employees" of the fund or its affiliates).
+Finally, depending on the precise circumstances of the fund, it may want to restrict transfers in order to ensure that it avoids treatment as a "publicly traded partnership", which could subject it to entity-level U.S. federal income taxation if it is a U.S. entity or engaged in certain activities in the U.S.